aashish4533/BloomBook/frontend/src/COMPLETE_SYSTEM_OVERVIEW.md

-# BookOra Complete System Overview
+# BookBloom Complete System Overview

 ## 🎯 System Status: FULLY IMPLEMENTED ✅

-This document provides a comprehensive overview of the entire BookOra platform, including Admin Portal, User Portal, Rental System, and all integrated features.
+This document provides a comprehensive overview of the entire BookBloom platform, including Admin Portal, User Portal, Rental System, and all integrated features.

 ---